lab-cosmo/chemiscope/docs/src/tutorial.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The default chemiscope visualizer is organized in three main panels: the map, the structure viewer and the environment information display.
+Additionally, clicking on the dataset title (on top of the map) will display some metadata about the dataset (description, authors, references).
 This section will present each one, as well as the main settings accessible to customize the display.